JesseEisen/WordList/README.md

 ## Example

-Here I will show you some example.
-Every time you can use `WordList -h` to get help, like:
+Here I will show you some examples. you can use `WordList -h` to get help, like:

 ```
+$ WordList -h
 usage: WordList.py [-h] [-s S_WORD] [-a A_WORD] [-p [PRINT_LATELY]] [-e] [-i]

 optional arguments: